 Each child may experience symptoms differently or have no symptoms at all.
 Back pain doesn’t tend to go along with scoliosis.
 However, you may notice:

-Children and adolescents who are diagnosed with scoliosis are seen for regular repeat visits, typically ever four to six months as determined by your doctor.
+Children and adolescents who are diagnosed with scoliosis are seen for regular repeat visits, typically every four to six months as determined by your doctor.
 Each visit includes a conversation with your doctor, a physical examination, and possibly x-rays.
 As a pediatric and adolescent specialty healthcare center, we make every effort to minimize radiation exposure including using lose-dosage x-ray techniques.

 Bracing is a common treatment choice for adolescents who have a moderate spinal curve — particularly if their body is still maturing, and if they have at least two years of spinal growth remaining.
 Bracing is meant to diminish the risk of the curve’s progression as the patient grows, though it generally doesn’t lessen or reverse scoliosis.